-Psychotherapy The treatment of mental and emotional disorders through the use of psychological techniques (some of which are described below) designed to encourage communication of conflicts and insight into problems, with the goal being relief of symptoms, changes in behavior leading to improved social and vocational functioning, and personality growth.
+Psychotherapy The treatment of mental and emotional disorders through the use of psychological techniques designed to encourage communication of conflicts and insight into problems, with the goal being relief of symptoms, changes in behavior leading to improved social and vocational functioning, and personality growth.

 Purging To evacuate the contents of the stomach or bowels by any of several means.
-In bulimia, purging is used to compensate for excessive food intake.
-Methods of purging include vomiting, enemas, and excessive exercise.
+Methods of purging include vomiting, enemas and excessive exercise.